jmmcd/jmmcd.github.com/_posts/2015-11-25-train-test-splits-dont-cut-it.md

 problem remains that if that single original split (or draw) is "lucky" or "unlucky", the problem will appear misleadingly easy, or difficult.
-For real-world datasets, we don't want to be deceived in this way.
-For many real-world datasets, we can at least check performance on many train-test splits, *before* choosing just one, which is not misleadingly easy or difficult, to publish as our "official" split.
+For real-world datasets, we don't want to be deceived in this way (we might wrongly conclude that GP was very good at regressing data from a particular medical domain, for example).
+For many real-world datasets, we can at least check performance on many train-test splits, *before* choosing just one which is not misleadingly easy or difficult, and publish that as our "official" split.

 In conclusion, *train-test splits just don't cut it*.